 Why do I need a mentor?

-When thinking about getting a business mentor, it’s critical to consider what purpose they will serve in your journey as an entrepreneur, and in your business.
+When thinking about getting a business mentor, it’s critical to consider what purpose they will serve in your journey as an entrepreneur, and in your small business.
 Being clear on this will mean you look for the right help at the right time – from the right person.
 It also ensures that any interactions won’t be a waste of time for either of you.

 Seeking out a great business mentor requires preparation, and starts with knowing yourself and your business well.
 Begin by answering the following questions: